karimbahgat/climate-data-concept-note/README.md

     - Docker compose that runs fastapi server
     - A fastapi route with an empty aggregate endpoint, to be filled by user

-### Developing some data connectors to give countries a good start, eg to copernicus/era5 or google earth
+### Developing some data connectors to give countries a good start, e.g. to copernicus/era5 or google earth

 - `dhis2/climate-data-local-test`
     - Python example or tutorial for a climate data connector showing how to symlink a local data folder during docker compose, and uses those files as local datasets to expose through the api